request/request-promise/README.md

 var errors = require('request-promise/errors');

 rp('http://google.com')
+	.catch(errors.StatusCodeError, function (reason) {
+        // The server responded with a status codes other than 2xx.
+	})
     .catch(errors.RequestError, function (reason) {
-        // Handle a failed request for which Request provided an error...
+        // The request failed due to technical reasons.
         // reason.cause is the Error object Request would pass into a callback.
-	})
-	.catch(errors.StatusCodeError, function (reason) {
-        // Handle responses with status codes other than 2xx...
 	});
 ```